I spent years

 It started screaming.

 I walked out and bought my first professional camera.
-I enrolled in school.
-I told my instructor on day one that I was going to become a professional photographer.
-I was terrified, afraid I'd fail, and then afraid when things started working.
+Two months later I enrolled in photography school.
+My first day in class, I told my instructor that I was going to become a professional photographer.
+I was excited about all of the possibilities ahead of me.

 I didn't fall into this.
 I've been fighting for it with all of my being.